 It uses a charge-coupled device detector to identify X-rays passing through the sample.
 Since X-rays easily penetrate matter, this type of microscopes can image the inside of specimens opaque for visible light.

 Modern X-ray microscopes allow you to observe various samples, including those that have low absorption contrast and denser material such as ceramic composites.
-To achieve this, the microscope changes the X-ray wavelength which enhances contrast or penetration.
+In order to achieve this, the microscope changes the X-ray wavelength, which enhances contrast or penetration.

 Its resolution lies between that of optical microscopy and electron microscopy.
-Unlike tradition electron microscopes, X-ray microscopes can image thick biological materials in their natural state.
+Unlike traditional electron microscopes, X-ray microscopes can image thick biological materials in their natural state.

 ZEISS Xradia 510 Versa X-ray Microscope

 X-ray microscopy has proved extremely beneficial in the field of medicine and materials science.
 It has been used to analyze structures of different tissues and biopsy samples.